userscripters/magic-answer-references/README.md

 The modal contains a *sortable* table with brief information about the question and every answer on the current page with a full-text case-insensitive search input below for filtering.

-If one wants to reference a post not from another page or even another Stack Exchange site, they can simply paste a link to the post in the search modal, and the post will be added to the table (don't forget to provide an [API key](https://stackapps.com/apps/oauth/register) for higher quota).
+If one wants to reference a post not from another page or even another Stack Exchange site, they can simply paste a link to the post in the search modal, and the post will be added to the table.
 # Screenshots
 ![https://i.stack.imgur.com/2JqYm.png](https://i.stack.imgur.com/2JqYm.png)